Zanana-med/Born2BeRoot/README.md

 Command-line or graphical tool to automate the process of installing, updating and removing software packages on Linux system, don't be scared by the word **package** you can see it as a normal software you wanna install, to install our package we need a package manager.

->On the APT part on our PDF we gonna give more time to explain the package manager and how it works.
+>On the next chapter we gonna give more time to APT and explain the package manager and how it works .

 ### > Debian and Rocky